El Sheikh Mahgoub Gaafar: Career

-Upon his return to Sudan, Gaafar was appointed a Lecturer in the Department of Bacteriology and Parasitology, University of Khartoum.
-He was subsequently promoted to Senior Lecturer in 1969, a Reader in 1972, and a Professor in 1974, the same year he was awarded an MD in Microbiology.
-In 1968, he established a mycetoma ward and clinic in Khartoum North Civil Hospital, and in 1972, Gaafar worked as Consultant to the World Health Organization in Teheran, Iran.Gaafar gained experience in clinical microbiology diagnosis at the West Middlesex University Hospital and the London School of Hygiene & Tropical Medicine between 1976 and 1977.
-He joined King Saud University as a Professor in medical microbiology in 1977 because he could not return to Sudan after the 1969 Sudanese coup d'état and Jaafar Nimeiry sizing power (1969–1985) due to his association with the National Umma Party which was banned.
-Gaafar established the Department of Microbiology, later recognised by the Royal College of Pathologists, and the Mycoses Clinic.
-He became the Founding Dean of the Department of Microbiology from 1979 until 1984.
+Upon his return to Sudan, Gaafar was appointed a lecturer in the Department of Bacteriology and Parasitology, University of Khartoum.
+He was subsequently promoted to senior lecturer in 1969, a Reader in 1972, and a professor in 1974, the same year he was awarded an MD in Microbiology.
+In 1968, he established a mycetoma ward and clinic in Khartoum North Civil Hospital, and in 1972, Gaafar worked as Consultant to the World Health Organization in Teheran, Iran.
+Gaafar gained experience in clinical microbiology diagnosis at the West Middlesex University Hospital and the London School of Hygiene & Tropical Medicine between 1976 and 1977.
+He joined King Saud University as a professor in medical microbiology in 1977 because he could not return to Sudan after the 1969 Sudanese coup d'état and Jaafar Nimeiry seizing power (1969–1985) due to his association with the National Umma Party which was banned.
+Gaafar established the department of microbiology, later recognised by the Royal College of Pathologists, and the Mycoses Clinic.
+He became the Founding Dean of the department of microbiology from 1979 until 1984.